Juniper/terraform-provider-apstra/docs/data-sources/agents.md

 page_title: "apstra_agents Data Source - terraform-provider-apstra"
 subcategory: ""
 description: |-
   This data source returns the IDs of Managed Device Agents.
-All of the filters attributes are optional.
+All of the filter attributes are optional.
 ---

 # apstra_agents (Data Source)

 This data source returns the IDs of Managed Device Agents.
-All of the `filters` attributes are optional.
+All of the `filter` attributes are optional.

 ## Example Usage